-- e.
-Any reconstructed, modified, expanded, or relocated Boat House - i.
-Shall maintain its existing boat storage function.
 Existing Nonconforming Uses for a Boat House may be maintained.
 However, the Floor Area and volume devoted to Nonconforming Uses shall not be increased. - ii.
 Shall not include any new or expanded plumbing. - iii.
 Shall not exceed 200 square feet in Floor Area or the existing Floor Area, whichever is greater. - iv.
 Shall not exceed a height of 15 feet.
 Portions of the existing structure higher than 15 feet can be maintained but shall not be increased in height. - v.
-Shall not include any new or enlarged decks (including roof decks), porches or similar appendages. - g.
-A new or reconstructed Boat House shall require a Conditional Use permit. - h.
-A new or reconstructed Boat House shall be used only for storage of boats.
+Shall not include any new or enlarged decks (including roof decks), porches or similar appendages.

-§ 8.8 Nonconforming Uses and Structures Within the Shoreland Buffer Resource Zone
+§ 8.8 Nonconforming Structures Within the Shoreland Buffer Zone

-A. Any structure or use of land legally in existence or legally permitted as of the effective date of these regulations that does not meet the requirements of these regulations shall be considered nonconforming.
-Nonconforming Uuses and Ststructures within the Shoreland Buffer Resource Zone are subject to the provisions of §8.4, §8.5, §8.6, §8.7, and §8.10 and the following conditions:
+Nonconforming Uses and Structures within the Shoreland Buffer Zone are subject to the provisions of §8.4, §8.5, §8.6, §8.7, and §8.10 and the following:

-A Nonconforming Structure may undergo normal maintenance and repair without a permit provided that such action does not increase the Area of Encroachment and the degree of nonconformanceity.
-Alterations within the existing footprint shall be allowed; such alterations require a conditional use permit.
-New and altered windows and doors are a permitted use and require only a building permit, not a conditional use permit.
+- (B) (A) A Nonconforming Structure may undergo normal maintenance and repair without a permit provided that such action does not increase the Area of Encroachment and the degree of nonconformance and does not increase the size or change the location of the footprint.
 Normal repair does not include any Enlargement, Reconstruction, Exterior Structural Alteration or Relocation.
 Exterior accessory appendages such as porches and decks may be replaced in place with structures of the same size and functionality with the approval of the AO.
-Interior renovations to a nonconforming structure are allowed without a Town zoning permit; however, state permits may be required.17 See subsection C of this section regarding reconstruction.

-(A)

-(B)

-(C) If any portion of a structure is within 50 feet of the Lake, that portion shall not be increased in height.
-For example, if any portion of a deck is within 50 feet of the Lake, that portion shall not be raised or enclosed; and, if any portion of a roof is within 50 feet of the Lake, that portion shall not be raised.

-(C) No increase in the Area of Encroachment shall be allowed:

-- 1. For all nonconforming accessory structures, including accessory dwelling units, and nonconforming primary non-residential structures within 150 feet of the Lake. - 2.
+Interior renovations to a nonconforming structure are allowed without a Town zoning permit; however, state permits may be required.17 No portion of any structure within 50 feet of the Lake shall be increased in height. - (C) No increase in the Area of Encroachment shall be allowed: - 1.
+For all nonconforming accessory structures, including accessory dwelling units, and nonconforming primary non-residential structures within 150 feet of the Lake. - 2.
 Within the minimum setback from a lot line with an adjoining property and the centerline of a public or private road right-of-way. - 3.
-Within 50 feet of the Lake.

-(D) Any approved increase in the Area of Encroachment expansion of a Nonconforming Structure, including the addition of decks, porches or patios, shall not extend towards the water Lake beyond the existing Area of Encroachment nonconformity.
-[See Figure 9A8D.]
+Within 50 feet of the Lake. - (D) Any approved increase in the Area of Encroachment of a Nonconforming Structure, including the addition of decks, porches or patios, shall not extend towards the Lake beyond the existing Area of Encroachment.
+See Figure 8D.